WOOK (AM): License challenge

 Early in 1966, the FCC renewed WOOK's license but assessed a $7,500 fine for various technical violations.
 However, United's troubles deepened when, on August 31, a competing application was filed for the 1340 frequency by Washington Community Broadcasting.

 In 1969, the Federal Communications Commission designated Washington Community's challenges alongside WOOK's and WFAN-TV's license renewals for hearing.
-For WOOK radio, the FCC's questions revolved around the broadcast of false advertisements; the group also charged that WOOK was used in a numbers racket using fake Bible citations read over the air by ministers who bought air time on the station.
+For WOOK radio, the FCC's questions revolved around the broadcast of false advertisements.
+More seriously, the group also charged that WOOK was used in a numbers racket using fake Bible citations read over the air by ministers who bought air time on the station.
 In one program, broadcast over WOOK on June 8, 1969, a preacher was cited as saying, "I know the Lord blessed through the 82nd Psalm and the 7th verse", when 782 had been the winning number in the local undercover lottery on May 26.
 That same minister had previously promised to send listeners a "Bible scripture that is a sure blessing" in exchange for $2.

 Hearings for WOOK stretched until September 1975, when the FCC denied its license renewal but did not resolve the Washington Community Broadcasting application status so that the group could cure financial deficiencies in its application.
 Eaton defended WOOK, saying the FCC's principal witness was a disgruntled former employee and a convicted felon.
 It would not be until August 24, 1976, that Washington Community Broadcasting Company's ten-year-old competing application for the 1340 frequency was granted.